Create a Website Account - Manage notification subscriptions, save form progress and more.

 Each program has a full-time BASE Site Manager that is dedicated to providing quality customer service and support on any questions concerning your child's experience, invoicing and accounts.

-When dropping off your child in the morning, please walk your child to the entrance and sign your child in using our program tablet.
+When dropping off your child in the morning, please walk your child to the entrance and sign your child in using our program tablet to enter your six-digit on-site security code.

 Please specify which individuals are authorized to pick up your child on our registration portal and keep this current.
 Have a last-minute change?
 Communicate this with your BASE Site Manager by texting/calling the program phone.
-For the safety of each participant, our registration software requires a 5-digit security code or a photo ID from an authorized pick-up to pick up your child each day.
+For the safety of each participant, our registration software requires a 6-digit security code or a photo ID from an authorized pick-up to pick up your child each day as well.

 Review our Refund Policy and fill out a refund request form here.